Scouting has returned to Red level of readiness and face-to-face Scouting is suspended from 20 December until at least the end of the year.

 Changes to Amber Level in September 2020

 HQ have posted a confirmation of some changes to what Scouts can do face-to-face – including indoor activities.
-As we thought, this is “Amber plus” and not a move to Yellow readiness level in England.

 The changes to the Amber rules are summarised (as apply to England) as follows: